Trevor Barker: Retirement

 Barker played seven games in 1988 and 12 games in 1989.
 He retired at the end of the 1989 VFL Season after 230 games as a life member of St Kilda Football Club.
 Playing his whole career during an unsuccessful period for the club, Barker never played a finals match; as of 2025, he holds the VFL/AFL record among all players for the most career games without playing in a final.

 Coaching

-Barker worked in the media for two years following his retirement in 1989 before embarking on what would be a short-lived but memorable coaching career with the Sandringham Football Club.
-Barker was quick to experience success as a coach.
-His broad range of experiences inside St Kilda FC help him instil a selfless approach in the Sandringham Zebras playing group.
-He trained them hard, but he also developed wonderful relationships with all his players.
+Barker worked in the media for two years following his retirement in 1989 before embarking on what would be a short-lived coaching career with the Sandringham Football Club, where he became close to many of the players.
 In three seasons, he led the Zebras to two VFA premierships in 1992 and 1994, winning 44 out of his 58 games as coach.
 In 1995, he returned to the Saints as an assistant coach to Stan Alves, taking charge of the reserves team and mentoring many young St Kilda FC players who went on to play in the 1996 Ansett Australia Cup premiership.
-Ill health saw his time at St Kilda FC headquarters restricted during 1995 and 1996.
+Poor health restricted his time at St Kilda FC headquarters during 1995 and 1996.